 Min Kyung Lee, assistant professor of Growth and Structure of Cities, was recently awarded the Banister Fletcher Global Fellowship.
 The Fellowship is endowed by the University of London Institute in Paris partnered with the Bartlett School of Architecture and Queen Mary University of London.
-It is named after British architect and architectural historian Sir Banister Fletcher, who composed one of the first surveys of architecture, A History of Architecture on the Comparative Method that is still in print today.
+It is named after British architect and architectural historian Sir Banister Fletcher, who composed one of the first surveys of architecture, A History of Architecture on the Comparative Method, which is still in print today.

 As part of the fellowship, Lee will give two public lectures and organize a workshop around her research project, “The Quantification of Space.”

-Lee gave more details about the fellowship and project to Gabriela Capone '22 in an email exchange:
+Lee gave more details about the fellowship and project to Gabriela Capone '22 in an email exchange.

 What attracted you to the Banister Fletcher Global Fellowship?

 One of my research areas is the modernization of Paris during the 19th century.
 London was inevitably an important parallel to and influence on the French capital, so this fellowship offers a unique opportunity to extend my specific research on Paris to another city that was equally marked by modernization efforts around the same time.
-The Fellowship also provides the time to complete my manuscript, The Tyranny of the Straight Line: Mapping Modern Paris.
+The fellowship also provides the time to complete my manuscript, The Tyranny of the Straight Line: Mapping Modern Paris.

 Can you describe the project you will be conducting?